-The package provides tools for a range of applications in science and engineering, including second order elliptic, parabolic and hyperbolic equations, suitable for mechani-
+The package provides tools for a range of applications in science and engineering, including second order elliptic, parabolic and hyperbolic equations, suitable for mechanical problems dealing with linear elasticity and for flow problems for both incompressible and compressible viscous media.

-It has been recently coupled with a level set method algorithm (Hillebrand et al., 2014), has been used to study the effects of obliquity and curvature of subduction zones (Bengtson and van Keken, 2012), the evolution of the slab in the western Mediterranean region (Chertova et al., 2014), and has been used in the study of slab detachments (Thieulot et al., 2014c).
+It has been recently coupled with a level set method algorithm (Hillebrand et al., 2014), has been used to study the effects of obliquity and curvature of subduction 5 zones (Bengtson and van Keken, 2012), the evolution of the slab in the western Mediterranean region (Chertova et al., 2014), and has been used in the study of slab detachments (Thieulot et al., 2014c).